lenincompres/DOM.js/README.md

 ```

 NOTE:
-- A third boolean parameter of value *false* would tell **set** not to append the new element to the DOM.
+- A third (boolean) parameter of value *false* would tell **set** not to append the new element to the DOM.
 While a *true* value would append the new element and remove everything else in the DOM's content.

 [See live code sample](https://editor.p5js.org/jht9629-nyu/sketches/Hl1Tu1U1U)

 ### Set the Head

-Just as any element, you may invoke the **set** method on the head element.
+Just as with any element, you may invoke the **set** method on the head element.
 Many of its properties can be set directly.
 It will even link fonts and make them available as font-family styles.

 ```javascript
 document.head.set({